 Ashley Nichols, director of additive manufacturing at 3DMT, describes 3D printing as a convergence of traditional manufacturing processes such as brazing, stamping, welding and assembly, adding that this improves the performance and reliability of its products.

 “By printing things, we’re able to add in features that we were not able to with conventional technology.
 We can combine parts so that we get the reliability from integration and reduce the processing steps,” he said.
 “If you reduce the number of parts, you are reducing the number of people in the supply chain so you can also reduce the lead time and the overall cost of the components.”

 Before, manufacturers would acquire or build the specific tooling machines to make components, a process that could add up to a year to the lead time, or the total time it takes to manufacture an item.

 “With additive manufacturing, you are able to skip that investment step as well as the lead time to create that part,” Nichols said.

-This makes it cheaper and quicker to get products to market, improving a manufacturer’s competitiveness in pricing
+This makes it cheaper and quicker to get products to market, improving a manufacturer’s competitiveness in pricing and delivery.

 In Volusia, as in much of America, the shift to additive and other advanced manufacturing technologies started a few years ago.
 While some manufacturers are behind, others are so advanced that their plants look futuristic, said Jayne C. Fifer, president and CEO of VMA, a manufacturers’ association in the county.